Chicago-area zoo lion dies after mysterious fall into moat

 “Right now, it’s just a tragic accident and we’re trying to make heads or tails of it,” Zeigler said.
 “We don’t really know what happened.”

-Staffers who cared for the big cats watched Isis closely after her the death of her longtime mate, Zenda, and although she did call out more frequently, Zeigler said she seemed to get over the death within a few days.
+Staffers who cared for the big cats watched Isis closely after the death of her longtime mate, Zenda, and although she did call out more frequently, Zeigler said she seemed to get over the death within a few days.

 “At a tabloid (newspaper), it would be an anthropomorphic question” about whether Isis had somehow given up the will to live, Zeigler said.
 However, nothing in her behavior indicated that was the case.